Inclusive language: Socioeconomic status

 - Inclusive: sex worker.

-It is also important to use the correct language when talking about people who have been convicted or incarcerated.
+It is also important to use inclusive language when talking about people who have been convicted or incarcerated.
+Use terms that are humanizing and don’t reduce people to their experiences with the criminal justice system.
 See these examples:

 - Non-inclusive: ex-con, felon, ex-offender.